itastakers/itastakers-website/src/pages/index.md

       - title: Persistence
         title_align: left
         content: >-
-          Get color-coded notifications for easy viewing at a glance.
+          Get color-bello notifications for easy viewing at a glance.
 Your tasks and appointments show up conveniently in one place.
         content_align: left
         actions: